FrankQYW/Myeloid_Autoimmune_Ref/README.md

 # Map the single cell data to the reference

-A jupyter notebook tutorial is available in this repository to show how to use Symphony to map the myeloid single cell data to the reference.
-The reference data is available for download here (https://drive.google.com/drive/folders/1TrcI0VIkg0LoGjB6nbzrFzHkSYoXRF6v?usp=drive_link)
+A Jupyter notebook tutorial is available in this repository to show how to use Symphony to map the myeloid single cell data to the reference.
+The reference data is available for download [here](https://drive.google.com/drive/folders/1TrcI0VIkg0LoGjB6nbzrFzHkSYoXRF6v?usp=drive_link).

 # Citation